 FAQs

-• Can I build a chatbot without AI?
-Yes, you can create rule-based bots with predefined responses.
+• Can I build a chatbot without using AI?
+Yes — you can create rule-based bots with predefined scripts and conditional logic.

 Conclusion